 4.1.10.6.
-Level 4M and 4S (Fourth Year): Students in Levels 3M and 3S shall proceed to the fourth year of studies by registering to the appropriate course units at the beginning of the fourth year.
+Level 4M, 4S, and 4X (Fourth Year): Students in Level 3M shall proceed to Level 4M whereas students in Level 3S shall proceed to Level 4S by registering to the appropriate course units at the beginning of the fourth year.